Noor Al Mazroei

 Noor Al Mazroei (نور المزروعي) is a chef and disability rights activist from Qatar, who is an expert on Qatar's culinary heritage.
-Her specialty is adapting traditional Qatari recipes to provide gluten free and vegan alternatives.
-She is chef at Rosado Café was taught to cook as a child by her mother and grandmother.
+Her specialty is adapting traditional Qatari recipes to provide gluten-free and vegan alternatives.
+She is a chef at Rosado Café and was taught to cook as a child by her mother and grandmother.

-In 2021 she collaborated with Park Hyatt Doha to launch a festive cake for Ramadan.
-In 2022 she guided David Beckham through Qatar's markets as part of his promotional work for Qatar Tourism.
+In 2021, she collaborated with Park Hyatt Doha to launch a festive cake for Ramadan.
+In 2022, she guided David Beckham through Qatar's markets as part of his promotional work for Qatar Tourism.

-Prior to her culinary career she was director of a disability service and continues to campaign for increased rights and representation for disabled people.
-She has an MA in Special Needs Education, as well as a BA in Management Information Systems, both from Qatar University.
+Prior to her culinary career, Al Mazroei was director of a disability service and continues to campaign for increased rights and representation for disabled people.
+She has an MA in special needs education, as well as a BA in management information systems, both from Qatar University.